Welcome to another installment of What Does the Prayer Really Sound Like?

 Often if a Passionale or set of Passionalia are available, they are older editions and some adaptations must be made for the 1962 Missale Romanum.
 The older editions have parts that were removed at the time of the reform of Holy Week by Pope Pius XII.

 However, at the end I include the very last section of the Passion as it was sung before the reforms of Pius XII.
-This part is not to be done in the 1962 Missale.
-However, it is a beautiful tone and I include it here, lest it be forgotten.
+This part is not in the 1962 Missale.
+However, it is a beautiful tone and I include it here.
 Perhaps there would be a way in which this tone could be recaptured for the last part of the gospel sung after the moment of silence for the death of the Lord.

 However, these audio projects can be of great help to lay people who attend Holy Mass in the Traditional, or extraordinary form: by listening to them ahead of time, and becoming familiar with the sound of the before attending Mass, they will be more receptive to the content of the prayers and be aided in their full, conscious and active participation.